 Mileage Could Be Your Biggest Tax Deduction

-If you're an independent contractor and drive to a temporary job site, you can also deduct expenses for the miles driven while driving to and from job sites.
+The driving that you do while going to and from job sites can be a deductible expense.
 You can also deduct mileage for other work-related travel such as:

 - from one work location to another